Today’s post is about the question ‘What are the different types of perfume?’

 We have a more detailed description of each of these categories on our website, towards the bottom of this page under ‘classification’:

-This split of perfume types by gender is quite obvious and yet, the past 20-30 years have seen the rise of the ‘unisex’ perfume.
+This split of fragrance types by gender is quite obvious and yet, the past 20-30 years have seen the rise of the ‘unisex’ perfume.

 Today, it can be argued that these ‘types’ of perfumes are outdated, as modern women happily wear very masculine fragrances, as well as men wearing more feminine notes without hesitation.